harveyzhang814/youtube-downloader-gui/README.md

 - **Windows**: [Download from ffmpeg.org](https://ffmpeg.org/download.html)
 - **Linux**: `sudo apt install ffmpeg`

-## Installation

-1. Download the latest release for your platform from the [Releases](https://github.com/harveyzhang814/youtube-downloader-gui/releases) page.
-2. Install the application using the installer for your platform.
-3. Launch the application.

 ## Development

-### Prerequisites
+If you want to contribute to the development, you'll need:

-- Node.js (v14+)
+- Node.js 18.x or later
-- npm or yarn
+- npm 8.x or later

 ### Getting Started